Andreansx/Networking-lab/projects/13-school-network/readme.md

 Those models are small, power-efficent, quiet and have enough capacity to handle a lot of users on 11 APs.

 However, the number of APs is the issue here.
-Cisco does not allow to configure more than 5 APs on an WLC without an additional license.
+~~Cisco does not allow to configure more than 5 APs on an WLC without an additional license.~~

+The CT2504 cheapest version supported only 5 APs.
+It was also sold in versions supporting 15,25,50 and 75 APs, so I would need to find an offer for a used one supporting at least 15 APs.

+The CT3504 base version supports 25 APs, and that number is expandable with licenses even to 150 APs.

+So the issue is that it's very hard to find an offer for a used one, with a power supply and with a neccessary capabilities regarding maximum number of APs.

 ## Presumed cons of a new network plan